Jeremy Giambi

-Jeremy Dean Giambi (/dʒiˈɑːmbi/; September 30, 1974 – February 9, 2022) was an American outfielder and first baseman in Major League Baseball (MLB).
-He played for four teams from 1998 to 2003, primarily the Oakland Athletics, where he was a teammate of his older brother Jason Giambi during the club's division championship-winning season in 2000.
+Jeremy Dean Giambi (/dʒiˈɑːmbi/; September 30, 1974 – February 9, 2022) was an American outfielder and first baseman who played in Major League Baseball (MLB) for six seasons from 1998 to 2003.
+Giambi was a member of four teams, most notably the Oakland Athletics.
+He also played for the Kansas City Royals, Philadelphia Phillies, and Boston Red Sox.

-He enjoyed his best season in 2001, batting .283 with 12 home runs and 57 runs batted in (RBI), then hitting .308 in the Division Series loss to the New York Yankees.
-Following his brother's departure to the Yankees as a free agent in the ensuing offseason, Jeremy saw declining playing time with three teams over the next two seasons before finishing his career in the minor leagues.
+Giambi's most successful season was in 2001 a member of the Athletics team that won a division championship and advanced to the American League Division Series.
+Following the season, Giambi saw declining playtime and finished his career in the minor leagues.

 Early life

 Jeremy Giambi was born in San Jose, California.
 Like his older brother Jason, Giambi attended South Hills High School in West Covina, California.
 He attended California State University, Fullerton and played college baseball for the Cal State Fullerton Titans, with whom he won the 1995 College World Series.
 In 1994, he played collegiate summer baseball with the Bourne Braves of the Cape Cod Baseball League and was named a league all-star.